Jahnavi-K/FGL_DevEmotionAnalysis/README.md

 # FGL_DevEmotionAnalysis
 What Do Developers Feel About Fast-Growing Programming Languages?
-An Exploratory Study
+An Exploratory Study.
+The corresponding paper has been accepted in ICPC'24, for further details on the dataset, methodology, and results, please refer https://doi.org/10.1145/3643916.3644422.

 # **FGL_DevEmotionAnalysis**